-WWF Conservation Leadership Award
+WWF Youth Conservation Leadership Award

 Recognizing young leaders in the environmental space

-The WWF-US Conservation Leadership Award celebrates the achievements of exceptional young people working toward conservation solutions in the United States.
+The WWF-US Youth Conservation Leadership Award celebrates the achievements of exceptional young people working toward conservation solutions in the United States.

 It seeks to inspire other young people to get involved in opportunities within their communities.